Taylor B. McNeel

 Taylor Brantley McNeel (born 1983) is a United States district judge of the United States District Court for the Southern District of Mississippi.

 Education

 McNeel earned his Bachelor of Business Administration, cum laude, from the University of Mississippi, and his Juris Doctor, cum laude, from the University of Mississippi School of Law, where he served on the Mississippi Law Journal.
+At the University of Mississippi, he served as Senior Class President (2004 – 2005) and was on the Varsity Football Team (2001 – 2003).
+As quarterback of his high school football team, he helped lead the team to its four straight state titles.
+McNeel was also elected Governor of Mississippi American Legion Boys State (2000) and was an Eagle Scout (1999).

 Career

 From 2008 to 2020, he was a member at Brunini, Grantham, Grower & Hewes, PLLC, in Biloxi, Mississippi, where his practice focused on complex commercial litigation.
 He was the Partner in Charge of the Mississippi Gulf Coast office.
-He has been a member of the Federalist Society since 2020.
+While in private practice, he was involved in pro bono work, including trying a both a jury trial and a bench trial pro bono.

+McNeel was also AV rated by Martindale Hubbard and featured in publications such as Benchmark Litigation and Super Lawyers.
+He served on the Pascagoula-Gautier School District Board of Trustees from 2019-2020.

 Federal judicial service

 On June 15, 2020, President Donald Trump announced his intent to nominate McNeel to serve as a United States district judge of the United States District Court for the Southern District of Mississippi.
 On July 2, 2020, his nomination was sent to the Senate.
 President Trump nominated McNeel to the seat vacated by Judge Louis Guirola Jr., who assumed senior status on March 23, 2018.
 On September 9, 2020, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 22, 2020, the Judiciary Committee reported his nomination by a 12–0 vote.
 On November 30, 2020, the United States Senate invoked cloture on his nomination by a 52–36 vote.
 On December 1, 2020, his nomination was confirmed by a 53–39 vote.
 He received his judicial commission on December 14, 2020.